CodingNannah/JS-Tic_Tac_Toe/README.md

 Game Creation Notes:

+Changes:
-I changed some CSS for fun.
+More CSS for fun.
+Robust O's to match robust X's.
-In my book X's go first.
+Tradition: X's go first.
 I take "turns" not "go's".

+Challenge:
-Challenge: Working on figuring out how to display a Cat/Draw.
+Figuring out how to display a Cat/Draw.
+I tried to adapt one from the last project, researched others' same issues... no solution, yet.

+Future Add:
-Future Add: Play again button.
+Play again button.

 ____________________________________

 Credit & Gratitude: